darrenbert73/cinestry/README.md

       - Cached results are returned instantly.

-      - Data remains “fresh” for a configurable staleTime (5 mins for movies, 10 mins for details).
+      - Data remains “fresh” for a configurable staleTime (10 minutes configured).

       - Once stale, React Query automatically refetches in the background to keep data up to date.